 - frequent dieting without long-term weight loss

-If you suspect that you may suffer from binge eating disorder, a medical doctor may examine you for signs of health problems that may have occurred due to frequent overeating.
-However, a mental health professional will usually make the eating disorder diagnosis.
+If you suspect that you may have a binge eating disorder, your healthcare provider may examine you for signs of health problems that may have occurred due to frequent overeating.
+A mental health professional will usually make the eating disorder diagnosis.

 - recurrent episodes of binge eating

 - at least three of the following factors: eating rapidly, eating until uncomfortable, eating large amounts despite lack of hunger, eating alone, feeling guilty after eating

 - bingeing at least twice per week over six months